oddbird/oddleventy/content/quickstart.md

 - Make requests for input early in process to tackle challenging work
-- Take initiative and lead others in planning and breaking down upcoming work
+- Take initiative and lead others in creating plans for big assignments, and dissecting them into smaller tasks

 ### Communication